 Blue: The blue buttons activate macros that you can program into ZEPLAY.
-We cover macros in section 12.7 on page 153, Macros.
+We cover macros in section 8.8 on page 116, Macros.

-Red: The red buttons deal with recording plays, primarily with the START PLAY and SAVE PLAY buttons.
+PLAY and SAVE PLAY buttons.
 They create and save new plays using the live action as the mark in-point.